bbenz/app30-docs/README.md

 Azure Cosmos DB is a fully managed database service with turnkey global distribution and transparent multi-master replication.
 You can run globally distributed, low-latency operational and analytics workloads and AI on transactional data within your database

+### Key Vault

+Azure Key Vault is a tool for securely storing and accessing secrets.
+A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
+A vault is logical group of secrets.